vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 title: ""
 classes: wide
 ---
-**What is Coaching?**
+**Executive Coaching?**
 The International Coaching Federation defines coaching as *"Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential."*

 **Coaching Areas**
-*Strategy, Project Management*
+*Goal-setting, Strategy, Communication, Project Management*
-Currently part of the ICF® PCC credentialed program, coaching corporate employees on goal-setting and project management.
+Currently work as an Executive Fellow Coach at BetterUp, a U.S. based organization.
+I currently corporate managers and leaders across the globe.

 **Client Testimonials**